vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 With Tanzu Kubernetes Grid 2.3 and above, you can use Node IPAM, which simplifies the allocation and management of IP addresses for cluster nodes within the cluster.
 This eliminates the need for external DHCP configuration.

-Node IPAM can be configured for standalone management clusters on vSphere, and the associated class-based workload clusters that they manage.
+The Node IPAM can be configured for standalone management clusters on vSphere, and the associated class-based workload clusters that they manage.
 In the Tanzu Kubernetes Grid Management configuration file, a dedicated Node IPAM pool is defined for the management cluster only.

 The following types of Node IPAM pools are available for workload clusters: